inatlija/stack_vm/README.md

 # VM

-A simple stack-based virtual machine (VM) written in Zig that runs bytecode code.
+A simple stack-based virtual machine (VM) written in Zig that runs bytecode.

 ## How It Works